-Connecting India’s emerging
+Connecting India’s emerging communities to MIT

 The Tata Center for Technology and Design focuses on the needs of resource-constrained communities in India, taking into account environmental, social, and political factors.
 A core principle is to be relevant to global societal challenges and needs.
 We link MIT to India and other parts of the developing world.
 Our goal is to train future generations of engineers and business leaders to build and apply this important new discipline.
 Ultimately, we hope to influence engineering and management education across the globe to more effectively invent and deploy technologies and systems solutions serving human needs.